 Buildings & Grounds Assistants - Urgent need for volunteers to help the Building & Grounds Committee in general repair and maintenance of the museums 8 historic buildings and the museum grounds.
 April to mid-Oct.
 Hours: Flexible.

-Volunteer Drivers in the Crosby/Ironton Area - We are seeking volunteers in the Crosby/Ironton/Deerwood area to help people in those areas with transportation to/from medical appointments.
-Mileage reimbursement is provided and YOU choose which rides you would like to do.
+Volunteer Drivers – We are seeking volunteers throughout Crow Wing County to help people with transportation to/from medical and miscellaneous appointments.
+Mileage reimbursement is provided depending on the transport and YOU choose which rides you would like to do.

 Office Assistant – Help with filing, copying and assembling packets.
 4 hours per week.
 Schedule your own days and hours.